 In the case of your dog, the next time they come across that same substance—the first encounter actually sets up the allergy, while the second encounter triggers it–their body will overreact in order to eliminate that substance as quickly as possible.
 Usually resulting in either vomiting, diarrhea, eye-watering, excessive licking and/or scratching, or other things both irritating to your dog and, more than likely, expensive for you to treat.

 So What Can Be Done?

 If your dog presently has developed an allergy, the best thing you can do is follow your vet’s advice which, more than likely, consists of allergy shots, as well as ways of identifying and eliminating those things that are causing your dog’s allergies.

 Some of the things you can do to help is to use a hypoallergenic laundry soap and cleaning products and switch to a grain-free limited ingredient dog food.
 You may need to switch to more natural flea control methods too.

 Some people have had good results by spraying their dog’s coat with a half and half mixture of apple cider vinegar and water after their dog comes inside from being outdoors.

 You can also bathe them in Ketoseb shampoo (it’s expensive but many vets recommend it) or other allergy shampoos for dogs.
 After their bath, rubbing Aloe Vera or coconut oil into their skin may help too.

 Internally you can give your dog a tiny amount of turmeric.
 A quarter of a teaspoon with meals is all a chi needs.
 Turmeric Curcumin has many health benefits for both dogs and people.

-In a pinch, if you dog is having a bad reaction, until you can get to the vet, you can give them childrens’ Benadryl (1 mg. per pound of body weight and no more than once every 8 hours).
+In a pinch, if your dog is having a bad reaction until you can get to the vet, you can give them childrens’ Benadryl (1 mg. per pound of body weight and no more than once every 8 hours).
 Call your vet to make sure you have their approval first.